-- heart or blood pressure medication.
+- heart and blood pressure medication.

 These medicines may be affected by naloxone or may affect how well it works.
-You may need different amounts of your medicine or you may need to take or use different medicines.
+You may need different amounts of your medicines or you may need to take or use different medicines.
 Your doctor or pharmacist will advise you.

 Your doctor and pharmacist may have more information on medicines to be careful with or avoid while being given naloxone.

-How DBL™ Naloxone Hydrochloride Injection is given
+How DBL Naloxone Hydrochloride Injection is given

 How much is given

 Your doctor will decide what dose you will receive.
 This depends on your condition and other factors.
 It is usually given as a single dose but may be repeated if necessary.

 How it is given

 - as an injection into a muscle (intramuscular),